Conductance of carbon nanotubes functionalized with gold clusters during CO adsorption: Results and Discussions

-To compare theory and experiment we explicitly calculate the average values of the normalized conductance ($\cal G _0$) for Au clusters with CO molecules where $\cal G$$_0$ is the conductance for the bare system for a 5 $\times$ 5 matrix using equation~(\ref{eq.7}).
-The hopping integral is defined as $\gamma=<\varphi_A(r-R_A)|H_C|\varphi_B(r-R_B)>$, where $\varphi_A$ and $\varphi_B$ are the atomic wavefunctions of the carbon atoms A and B, and $R_{A(B)}$ are their position vectors.
-Using the standard wavefunctions, $\gamma$ can be found to have the form $\gamma(\Delta a(\bar{t})) = \gamma_0 \rm exp(-\Delta a(\bar{t})/{a_0})$, where the parameter $\gamma_0=2.0$ eV is the hopping integral without the Au and CO molecules and $a_0=0.33 \rm \AA$.
-Similar parameterization was done by Sood \emph{et al.} in \cite{19}.
-In the experiment \cite{10}, the calculations show that adsorption at the $\rm {Au_{20}}$ corner sites is the most energetically favourable configuration for the adsorption of CO molecules than the edge sites.
-However, the experimental result (figure 4(c) of \cite{10}) is for an ensemble of larger Au clusters.
-At any instant of time the CO molecules can be on a combination of corner and edge sites of the Au clusters hence the different changes in the conductance arising due to the CO molecules at the edge and corner sites is neglected and is assumed to be an average value. $\Delta a (\bar{t})$ is a parameter which includes the effects of the CO and Au molecules on the charge distribution and the nearest-neighbour carbon-carbon distance of the SWCNT. $\gamma(\Delta a(\bar{t}))$ is the modified hopping integral due to the interaction of CO molecules with the Au-SWCNT system at each $\bar{t}$.
-As we are interested in electronic transport properties (conductance), the effect of the hopping integral, i.e., hopping of electrons between the adjacent carbon atoms is more significant than the on-site energy.
-Hence, the contribution of the on-site energy to the conductance is suppressed.
-In the calculation, we fix the parameters $\Delta a(\bar{t})$ and $\varepsilon_f(\bar{t})$ for each interaction time.
-A set of the values of these parameters is chosen which best fits the experimental result.
+In the calculation, the parameters $\Delta \rm a(\bar{t})$ and $\varepsilon_f(\bar{t})$ are found for each interaction time.
+The best fit value of the Fermi level ($\varepsilon_f^\prime$) when the bare device is exposed to $\rm N_2$ is found to be -0.4 eV.
+A set of the values of $\Delta \rm a(\bar{t})$ and $\varepsilon_f(\bar{t})$ is chosen which best fits the experimental result.
 These parameters carry the information about the dopants, Au and CO molecules.
-The effect of these molecules on the conductance can be seen from the variation of these parameters with time, figure 2, causing a decrease in the conductance.
-The interaction of CO molecules with Au-decorated SWCNT at each $\bar t$ causes charge redistribution in the system, leading to a partial charge transfer from the Au-CO complex to the SWCNT.
-This deforms SWCNTs which changes the carbon-carbon distance and affects the wavefunctions and the hopping integral, and hence changes the sensor response.
-This charge transfer and the resulting changes in C-C distance increase ($a_{cc}$ becomes more negative) with time as more and more CO molecules interact with the Au-SWCNT, as indicated by increasing negative values of $\Delta a(\bar{t})$ with time $\bar t$ in figure 2(a).
-This enhances the hopping integral $\gamma_{ij}(\Delta a(\bar t)) = \gamma_0 \rm exp (\Delta a(\bar t)/a_0))$ as shown in figure 2(b), which represents the variation of the hopping integral with respect to the CO exposure time and the inset shows its variation as a function of the parameter $\Delta a(\bar t)$.
-As a result, the energy bands of the SWCNT change locally which shifts the position of the Fermi level away from the valence band of the central SWCNT (as also reported in Ref. \cite{20}), indicated by increasing values of $\varepsilon_f$ with $\bar t$ in figure 2(c) and with $\Delta a(\bar t)$ in the inset.
+The effect of these molecules on the conductance of the SWCNT can be seen from the variation of these parameters with time, Fig. 3, causing a decrease in the conductance.
+The interaction of CO molecules with the Au-decorated SWCNT at each $\bar t$ causes charge redistribution in the system, leading to a partial charge transfer from the Au-CO complex to the SWCNT.
+This deforms SWCNT and changes the nearest-neighbor C-Au distance and affects the wavefunctions and the hopping integral, and hence changes the sensor response.
+This charge transfer and the resulting changes in C-Au distance increase with increasing time as more and more CO molecules interact with the $\rm Au_{20}$-SWCNT, as indicated by increasing negative values of $\Delta \rm a(\bar{t})$ with time $\bar t$ in Fig. 3(a).
+This enhances the hopping integral $\gamma_{\rm ij}(\Delta \rm a(\bar t)) = \gamma_0\rm exp (\Delta a(\bar t)/\rm a_0)$ as shown in Fig. 3(b), which represents the variation of the hopping integral with respect to the CO exposure time and the inset shows its variation as a function of the parameter $\Delta \rm a(\bar t)$.
+As a result, the energy bands of the central SWCNT change locally which shifts the position of the Fermi level away from the valence band of the SWCNT indicated by increasing values of $\varepsilon_f$ with $\bar t$ in Fig. 3(c) and with $\Delta \rm a(\bar t)$ in the inset.
 This reduces the hole carrier concentration and hence the conductance of the SWCNT, which is consistent with the experiment.
-Figure 3 compares the plot between the normalized electrical conductance, calculated by fixing $\Delta a(\bar{t})$(\AA) and $\varepsilon_f(\bar{t})$(eV), and the experimental conductance with respect to exposure time of CO molecules.
+Figure 4 compares the plot between the normalized electrical conductance, calculated by fixing $\Delta \rm a(\bar{t})$(\AA) and $\varepsilon_f(\bar{t})$(eV), and the experimental conductance with respect to exposure time of CO gas.
 Hence, the formula reproduces the normalized electrical conductance plot of the experiment.
-This direct connection between theory and experiment represents an important effort towards conceptual understanding of the experiment, i.e., the effect of dopants on the electronic transport in the system.